 Hey, I get it.
 I am overly enthusiastic about bridal accessories too!
 But please, do not, DO NOT choose your veil before the dress.
 It is important that your veil coordinates with your dress, and it is impossible to do so before you actually have your wedding dress.

-Let's look at an example for reference.
 My gorgeous bride was getting married outdoors, and her A-line dress had whimsical flower detailing throughout the lace fabric.
 We wanted to tie in the same floral detail into her wedding veil so that her veil complimented her dress without distracting.
-You can take a look here.

 If your vintage veil just does not match the dress of your dreams, then it is always possible to do an “heirloom re-design” of your vintage veil.
 I like to change out the color of the tulle or incorporate bits of lace and beading from the vintage veil into a whole new design.